usnistgov/OSCAL/docs/content/concepts/linking.md

    <prop ns="http://example.com/ns/oscal" name="example-name" value="example-value"/>
    ```

-   To learn more about the namespacing of properties, refer to the [*Extending Existing Prop Values*](/learn/tutorials/general/extension/#extending-existing-prop-values) section of the [*Extending OSCAL Models with Props and Links*](/learn/tutorials/general/extension/) tutorial.
+   To learn more about the use of namespaces in properties, refer to the [*Extending Existing Prop Values*](/learn/tutorials/general/extension/#extending-existing-prop-values) section of the [*Extending OSCAL Models with Props and Links*](/learn/tutorials/general/extension/) tutorial.